-Update: This article was written in 2019.
-In response to market turmoil arising during the pandemic, several Peer to Peer lenders have changed their business models, either by modifying fees, restricting withdrawals, or deciding to limit access to their investment opportunity to corporate investors.
+Update: This article was originally written in 2019.
+In response to market turmoil arising during the pandemic, several Peer to Peer lenders have changed their business models, either by modifying fees, restricting withdrawals, or deciding to limit access to their investment opportunity to corporate investors only.

 Peer to Peer lending (P2P), is a new form of investment which appeared one decade ago.